TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: TENSO Structure

+Layer 4 of \texttt{TENSO} provides a user-friendly interface, allowing users to avoid interacting with the more complex third layer while initializing a calculation.
 Interface templates for easy access to HEOM and MCTDH methods relevant to common physical problems are implemented in the subpackage \texttt{tenso.prototypes}.
 These functions hide all details of the calculation set up to facilitate ease of use.
 The \texttt{system\_multibath} function employed in the examples is located in \texttt{tenso.prototypes.heom}.
 This interface sets up the system state and propagator, including the tensor network topology requested.
 Similarly, the helper function \texttt{gen\_bcf} employed to generate the composite spectral density is implemented in \texttt{tenso.prototypes.bath}.
 The default values of parameters are also found in this layer in \texttt{tenso.prototypes.default\_parameters}.